Chiluverichethankumar/-India-s-Warmest-AI-Site-Supervisor-/readme.md

-# I Built India’s Warmest AI Site Supervisor in 6 Hours
+# 🏗️ I Built India’s Warmest AI Site Supervisor — in Just 6 Hours

 Meet **riverwood-AI** — your friendly AI *dost* from *Riverwood Estate, Kharkhauda*!
 He remembers your last chat, speaks Hindi, English, or English perfectly, and asks you the most important question —